TykTechnologies/tyk-plugin-coprocess-grpc-java-custom-auth/README.md

 	gradle run

 ## Building a plugin bundle
+Note that a plugin bundle is not necessary to run middleware.
+It's simply a deployment option.
+This blog post [here](https://tyk.io/blog/how-to-setup-custom-authentication-middleware-using-grpc-and-java/) describes how to use custom middleware without plugin bundles.

+To use it you must generate a bundle and load it into your Tyk API settings. [this guide](https://tyk.io/tyk-documentation/customise-tyk/plugins/rich-plugins/plugin-bundles/) will walk you through the process.

 The [`manifest.json`](manifest.json) file describes the hooks implemented by this plugin.
 It can be served via http server to Tyk Gateways.
 A Tyk Gateway will load it into memory to understand how to talk to your custom plugin.

-To use it you must generate a bundle and load it into your Tyk API settings. [this guide](https://tyk.io/tyk-documentation/customise-tyk/plugins/rich-plugins/plugin-bundles/) will walk you through the process.

-Note that a plugin bundle is not necessary to run middleware.
-It's simply a deployment option.
-This blog post [here](https://tyk.io/blog/how-to-setup-custom-authentication-middleware-using-grpc-and-java/) describes how to use custom middleware without plugin bundles.
+Included in this repo is a ['docker-compose.nginx.yaml'](docker-compose.nginx.yaml) that will run a local Nginx instance to serve your bundle that you generated in the tutorial above using the `manifest.json` file.